Asthma Prevention and Asthma Recovery: Here’s What You Need To Know

 • A cough that won’t go away

 These symptoms can happen when you’re doing everyday activities like walking or talking.
-They can also happen when you’re exercising, or even when you’re at rest.
+They can also occur when you’re exercising or even when you’re at rest.
 If you have asthma, you might not have all of these symptoms all the time.
-But if you have any of them regularly, it’s important to see a doctor so you can get treated.
+But if you have any of them regularly, you must see a doctor to get treated.

 How To Prevent Asthma